RackPing/api_client_samples/javascript/README.md

 # RackPing API 2.0 Client Sample Javascript Programs

-Please navigate to the node.js folder for Javascript samples.
+Please navigate to the node.js folder for Javascript sample programs.

-Note: if you attempt to use RackPing authentication credentials in a public browser page with Javascript, other people will be able to see your username, password and API key.
+Note: if you include RackPing authentication credentials in a public browser page with Javascript, other people will be able to use "View Source" to see your username, password and API key.

 ## Version